-Today the Greek Orthodox Church commemorates “Saturday of Lazarus” and on this day it’s tradition in Greece to make Lazarakia (Little Lazaruses).
+Today the Greek Orthodox Church commemorates “Saturday of Lazarus” and on this day it’s a tradition in Greece to make Lazarakia (Little Lazaruses).

 Ingredients